imabelaus/Market-Value-Prediction/README.md

 |FC Groningen          | 21.4         |  Netherlands |
 |FC Nordsjaelland      | 20.3         |  New Zealand |

 * Brazilian players tend to retire in Brazil after long careers in Europe, that fact is key to understand the extreme above average age for some of the clubs.

-* Nordic countries don’t have a big budget to retain young players, as soon as they prove to be talented they are likely to sign with another club.

 Highest avarage rating players clubs